apache/iotdb/docs/UserGuide/Query-Data/Group-By.md

 Aggregation by level statement is used to group the query result whose name is the same at the given level.

 - Keyword `LEVEL` is used to specify the level that need to be grouped.
 By convention, `level=0` represents *root* level.
 - All aggregation functions are supported.
-When using five aggregations: sum, avg, min_value, max_value and extreme, please make sure all the aggregated filter have exactly the same data type.
+When using five aggregations: sum, avg, min_value, max_value and extreme, please make sure all the aggregated series have exactly the same data type.
 Otherwise, it will generate a syntax error.

 **Example 1:** there are multiple series named `status` under different databases， like "root.ln.wf01.wt01.status", "root.ln.wf02.wt02.status", and "root.sgcc.wf03.wt01.status".
 If you need to count the number of data points of the `status` sequence under different databases, use the following query: